seManeiro/greeting-app/README.md

 # Telenor Greeting Test application:

+### Download the source code and cd into the project directory from your command line.

+## Build application with Docker

+- *docker-compose build*
+- *docker-compose up -d*

-### To build this application you will need to have installed localy:
+## Build this application localy:

 - *Java java 11.0.6 or later*

 - *Apache Maven 3.3.9 or later*

-### Download the source code and cd into the project directory from your command line,

 ### run this commands:

 - *mvn compile*

 ### This is just to verify everything is compiling correctly in your env.

 - *mvn package*